 The dialogue comprises the following three formats:

-The Pariser Platz Conference brings together renowned German and French representatives from economy, politics, research and civil society for a two and half day-long conference.
+The Pariser Platz Dialogue brings together renowned German and French representatives from economy, politics, research and civil society for a two-day long exchange.
 This event provides a confidential atmosphere for participants to discuss political and societal processes of transformation and challenges.
-The conference takes place at the Pariser Platz in Berlin.
+The Pariser Platz Dialogue takes place at the Pariser Platz in Berlin.
 The event is organised in cooperation with Gemeinnützige Hertie-Stiftung.

 The exchange between research and politics is at the core of the Research Meets Politics public discussion event.
 Comparing perspectives, learning from each other and working on practical solutions across different disciplines bears potential which is rarely fully exploited.
 The guests are high-ranking German and French representatives from economy, politics, research and civil society.
 The event is organised in cooperation with Sciences Po.